nithou/wpbru-notes/wpbru-1911.md

 ### Adding your site to search engines

 Use Google Webmaster Tools, Bing Submit Tool, Yahoo submitting tool, [dmoz.org](http://www.dmoz.org/) (high quality backlinck, but manual and if done correctly), ...
+Receiving a link from an *.edu website gives a big impact on your ranking (academical).

 [MajesticSEO.com](http://www.majesticseo.com/) : gives an overview of your back-link profile ([ahrefs.com](http://ahrefs.com) does the same).